 Install UFW (Optional)

-If you prefer using Uncomplicated Firewall (UFW) with Fail2Ban instead of IPTables, follow the steps below.
-UFW is a user-friendly frontend to IPTables and provides an easy way to manage your server’s firewall.
-Note that Debian omits UFW by default.
+If you prefer using Uncomplicated Firewall (UFW) with Fail2Ban instead of iptables, follow the steps below.
+UFW provides a user-friendly frontend to iptables and simplifies firewall rule management.
+Note that Debian omits UFW by default, so you must install it manually if you want this alternative firewall backend.

 Install UFW

-To install UFW on your Debian system, run the following command in your terminal:
+Install UFW on your Debian system with the following command:

 sudo apt install ufw